matteematt/.dotfiles/README.md

 that they are under.
 These files include:

 * Monaco Nerd Font Complete Mono.otf - [© 1990-91 Apple Computer Inc. © 1990-91 Type Solutions Inc. © 1990-91 The Font Bureau Inc.](https://www.cufonfonts.com/font/monaco).
 If you believe that this font is in violation of copyright and isn't legal, please let me know in order for the font to be removed or revised.
-* Sauce Code Pro Nerd Font Complete Mono.ttf = [These fonts are licensed under the Open Font License.
+* Source Code Pro Nerd Font Complete Mono.ttf = [These fonts are licensed under the Open Font License.
 You can use them freely in your products & projects - print or digital, commercial or otherwise.
 However, you can't sell the fonts on their own.](https://fonts.google.com/specimen/Source+Code+Pro#standard-styles)
 * External vim plugins, more info on that in `.vim/README.md`